ianmichels/marketo-measure-learn.en/help/onboarding/marketo-measure-salesforce/creating-channels-subchannels.md

 # Creating Channels and Subchannels

-This lesson covers how to create and maintain channel and subchannel hierarchies and names in Bizible.
+This lesson covers how to create and maintain channel and subchannel hierarchies and names in Marketo Measure.

 >[!VIDEO](https://video.tv.adobe.com/v/347244/?quality=12&learn=on)